HIV testing in pregnancy - HE1901

 This resource relates to the following topics:

-All pregnant women are being offered an antenatal screening test for HIV/AIDS as part of their routine care.
+People are offered an antenatal screening test for HIV/AIDS as part of their routine antenatal care.
 This pamphlet explains the test.

-See also version with photographs HIV Testing in Pregnancy: Part of Antenatal Blood Tests HE1832
+See also similar resource with photographs HIV Testing in Pregnancy: Part of Antenatal Blood Tests HE1832

 Download resource